wodeni/Animate-plus-plus/docs/final-report/manual.md

 The functionalities of Animate++ are listed in below:
 1. Loading and exporting SVG files.
 2. Creating all fundamental shapes.
-3. Adding external attributes to shapes.
+3. CRUD on shape attributes.
 4. Basic animations including rotation, translation, scaling.
 5. Allowing objects to move along a Bezier curve.

-## 2. Background TODO
+## 2. Background

+TODO

 - SVG
     - `<canvas>`